seetaresearch/dragon/docs/api/python/dragon.rst

   : Return a tensor of ones with shape as the other.

   `one_hot(...) <dragon/one_hot.html>`_
-  : Return the one-hot representation for input.
+  : Return the one-hot representation of input.

   `pad(...) <dragon/pad.html>`_
   : Pad the input according to the given sizes.